x3l51/LanDeviceScanUtil/README.md

     `sudo crontab -e`

-Append this at the end of the file:
+Append this at the end of the file to have it run every minute:

     `* * * * * cd /filePath/to/yourScript && python3 network_scan_email_compare.py`

-You could also have all this automated with this commands:
+You could also have all this automated with this commands: (you still have to put in your email creds tho)

     `sudo wget https://raw.githubusercontent.com/x3l51/LanDeviceScanUtil/master/network_scan_setup.sh && sudo bash network_scan_setup.sh`